zsparal/api-documentation/source/reference/v2/refunds-api/get-refund.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve a single :doc:`refund </payments/refunds>` by its ID.
-Note the original payment's ID is needed as well.
+Retrieve a single :doc:`Refund </payments/refunds>` by its ID.
+Note the Payment's ID is needed as well.

 If you do not know the original payment's ID, you can use the :doc:`/reference/v2/refunds-api/list-refunds`.